 We provide limited amounts of water, but it is recommended everyone bring fluids to drink throughout the day.

-The Palmer track requires renting garage space directly from the track at the Palmer Motorsports website calendar page.
+If you want a garage spot: The Palmer track requires renting garage space directly from the track at the Palmer Motorsports website calendar page.

-Fuel is available at Thompson and is limited at Palmer.
+Fuel is available at Palmer.

 Bike and Riding Gear Requirements

 Motorcycle preparation can be done in 2 minutes!
 Your bike needs:

 - to be in excellent roadworthy condition

 - have plenty of tire life remaining.